wp-plugins/woocommerce-novalnet-gateway/readme.txt

 = Do I require an Novalnet merchant account before I can use the WooCommerce Novalnet Gateway Plugin? =

-Yes, in order to use this plugin and access all popular online payment methods within your WooCommerce webshop you require a valid and approved Novalnet account. please contact our sales team sales@novalnet.de / 0049-89-923 068 320.
+Yes, in order to use this plugin and access all popular online payment methods within your WooCommerce webshop you require a valid and approved Novalnet account. please contact our sales team __sales@novalnet.de / 0049-89-923 068 320__

 = Does this plugin work with other Webshop Plugins? =